farmOS/farmOS/docs/faq.md

 unable or unwilling to contribute a patch under the GPL version 2 or later, do not submit a patch.

+> Who owns the farmOS trademark?

+farmOS is a registered trademark of [Michael Stenta].
+For more information on the farmOS tradmark and acceptable usage, refer to the [farmOS Trademark Guidelines].

 ## Why Drupal?

 > Why was farmOS built on Drupal?